ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 -----

 JSON-stat was created by [Xavier Badosa](https://twitter.com/badosa) as a result of his experiences doing API work for the [Statistical Institute of Catalonia](http://www.idescat.cat/en/).
 He continues to maintain and promote the format, which has been growing in popularity.
 The biggest current systems using JSON-stat are probably [Norway's](http://data.ssb.no/api/?lang=en) and [Sweden's](http://www.scb.se/en_/About-us/Open-data-API/API-for-the-Statistical-Database-/).
-They rolled it out first, but around [30 nations](http://www.scb.se/sv_/PC-Axis/Programs/PX-Web/PX-Web-examples/) use Sweden's [PC-Axis](http://www.scb.se/sv_/PC-Axis/Start/) software that will soon provide JSON-stat by default.
+They rolled it out first, but offices of statistics in around [30 nations](http://www.scb.se/sv_/PC-Axis/Programs/PX-Web/PX-Web-examples/) use Sweden's [PC-Axis](http://www.scb.se/sv_/PC-Axis/Start/) software which will soon provide JSON-stat by default.
 The UK's Office for National Statistics also has a new [OpenAPI](https://www.ons.gov.uk/ons/apiservice/web/apiservice/home) which provides JSON-stat.
 [4]

 [4] *The UK's system is still in beta; [work continues](https://github.com/ONSdigital/rjstat/issues/1#issuecomment-60169917).*